Mexican Roasted Corn (Elote Salad)

 While it’s not something I would eat on it’s own, it’s saltiness makes it perfect to balance the sweetness of the corn in this elote corn salad.

-But if I’m shopping at a store where cotija is not available, I won’t go out of my way and make another stop to find it.
+But if I’m shopping at a store where cotija is not available, I won’t go out of my way and make another stop to find it just for this Mexican corn salad.
 I’ll just grab a tub or a chunk of feta cheese to use in this Mexican roasted corn instead.

 While not exactly the same, feta has a similar salty flavor profile and crumbly texture as cotija, and works just fine for this elote salad.